morfioce/asynch-js/PITCHME.md

 ## What are we going to talk about?

-1. Callback functions
+1. Callback function
 2. Asynchronous Thunk
 3. Promise API
 6. async / await Key words

 ---

-## Callback functions
+## Callback function

 ---

 @snap[north-west span-100 text-06 text-gray]
-Continuation with Callbacks
+Callback function
 @snapend

 ### A callback is a function that is passed as argument to another function.